-Soluble prebiotic fibers are a more recently discovered type of fiber, which have some real bowel benefits.
+Soluble prebiotic fibers are a more recently discovered type of fiber, which has some real bowel benefits.
 Their use in Crohn’s patients is still not certain but since they are simply plant food, there are few side effects.
-The prebiotic fibers, inulin and oligofructose, are the names of the best studied ones.
+The prebiotic fibers, inulin, and oligofructose are the names of the best-studied ones.
 They promote the growth of good colon bacteria which, in turn, make short chain fatty acids.
 These fatty acids may be a real benefit to Crohn’s patients as they seem to make bacteria less adherent to the bowel wall and are actually the fuel source for the bowels own cells.

 A probiotic is a good bacteria or yeast taken by mouth that, hopefully, grows in the colon and produces good results.
 There is some scientific evidence that probiotics may help some Crohn’s patients.
 In particular, the use of probiotics and prebiotics together may be appropriate for some.
 Again, check with your physician.

 Stress and Surgery Surgery is commonly needed at some time during the course of Crohn’s disease.
 It may involve removing a portion of diseased bowel, or simply the draining of an abscess or fistula.
 In all cases, the guiding principle is to perform the least amount of surgery necessary to correct the problem.
 Surgery does not cure Crohn’s disease.